Racha2005/AIRWAYS-RESERVATION-SYSTEM/README.md

 # AIRWAYS-RESERVATION-SYSTEM

-INTRODUCTION OF PROJECT
+INTRODUCTION OF PROJECT:

-NEED OF PROJECT
+NEED OF PROJECT:

 As India rapidly moving toward evolution of mechanism, So as to meet the basic necessity we needs to travel from one place to another & only by air we can reach the required place/destination as early as possible.

 So aircraft management that is airport management should be developed to meet the 21st century.
 Therefore, we should design our airport with well equipped technology.
 It will ease our transportation.
 By the help of this ‘Airways system’ software we can do all works as fast as we require.